Restaurant roundup: New and coming-soon to Richmond

 See what’s in the works for Richmond’s restaurant scene.
 Note: Projected opening dates are subject to change.

-Occupying the former location of Sam Miller’s, you can expect to find pool tables, dart parts, and nearly 40 television screens.
+Occupying the former Sam Miller’s space, you can expect to find pool tables, dart parts, and 30+ television screens.

 Popular barbecue joint Jake’s Place plans to open a Richmond location with brisket, smoked ham, pulled pork, and live music.